awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 The update process consists of Amazon EKS launching new API server nodes with the updated Kubernetes version to replace the existing ones\.
 Amazon EKS performs standard infrastructure and readiness health checks for network traffic on these new nodes to verify that they're working as expected\.
 If any of these checks fail, Amazon EKS reverts the infrastructure deployment, and your cluster remains on the prior Kubernetes version\.
 Running applications aren't affected, and your cluster is never left in a non\-deterministic or unrecoverable state\.
 Amazon EKS regularly backs up all managed clusters, and mechanisms exist to recover clusters if necessary\.
 We're constantly evaluating and improving our Kubernetes infrastructure management processes\.

-To upgrade the cluster, Amazon EKS requires 2 to 3 free IP addresses from the subnets that were provided when you created the cluster\.
-If these subnets don't have available IP addresses, then the upgrade can fail\.
-Additionally, if any of the subnets or security groups that were provided during cluster creation have been deleted, the cluster upgrade process can fail\.
+To update the cluster, Amazon EKS requires two to three free IP addresses from the subnets that were provided when you created the cluster\.
+If these subnets don't have available IP addresses, then the update can fail\.
+Additionally, if any of the subnets or security groups that were provided during cluster creation have been deleted, the cluster update process can fail\.

 **Note**
 Even though Amazon EKS runs a highly available control plane, you might experience minor service interruptions during an update\.
 For example, if you attempt to connect to an API server just before or just after it's terminated and replaced by a new API server running the new version of Kubernetes, you might experience API call errors or connectivity issues\.
 If this happens, retry your API operations until they succeed\.